What you can connect

 Swagger (OpenAPI import)

-- In Add APIs, choose Swagger.
+- In Add APIs, select Swagger.

 - Click Submit.